An unspoilt cathedral city on the edge of the rolling South Downs, Winchester is England's ancient capital and former seat of King Alfred the Great.

 Out and About

-A short distance from the city the INTECH science centre has 100 hands-on indestructable activities for inquisitive children!
+A short distance from the city the Winchester Science Centre & Planetarium has 100 hands-on indestructable activities for inquisitive children!
 Also nearby is Hampshire's largest animal attraction, Marwell Wildlife.
 This 140-acre park is home to over 250 exotic and endangered species in beautiful, landscaped surroundings.

 Winchester has launched an American-style 'greeters' scheme to give a personal, free-of-charge welcome to Winchester's visitors.